shadsylla/C-/README.md

    + Do we want to be preview of what the neuralink tertiary layer i doing on all times?
    + Should the controls be in a binary tree of level of control?

-Very intresting indeed.
-The future is being build as we speak.